5 Video Game Series That Shouldn't Be Made Into Movies

 Because let’s face it, Castlevania is an action-based, stage-by-stage game.
 Even the Metroidvania episodes do not deviate from this formula, and gamers play Castlevania not for the story, but for the thrill of powering up and bashing through a gothic castle.
 How well this is going to work as a movie is obvious for all to see.
 Besides, do we really want another movie with the protagonist going from zero to hero in half an hour, then spend the remainder of the show effortlessly destroying over-powered enemies every fifteen minutes?
 That sounds stupid even in writing.
 How awful it would be if made into a two hour cinematic feature.

 2. Call of Duty

 To be honest, I haven’t played that many Call of Duty (CoD) games.
 But whatever I did try impressed me.
 Unlike what one might expect of such games, the CoD games typically comes with gripping, reasonable storytelling.
-As well as truly memorable action.
+There’s always also memorable action.

-Which makes the series ideal for movie adaptation.
+Which makes the series ideal to be made into movies.
 In fact, Activision Blizzard already announced in 2015 that they are working towards a live-action feature in 2018 or 2019.
-Now, I don’t think this feature would be a disaster.
-I’m just convinced it would be vapid.
-Do we not already have too many movies with the same sort of story, running the entire spectrum from the ludicrous to the heart-wrenching?
+Now, I don’t entirely think this feature would be a disaster, I’m just convinced it would be vapid.
+It’s like, do we not already have too many movies with the same sort of story, running the entire spectrum from the ludicrous to the heart-wrenching?
 Do we really need another movie about a single or a group of invincible soldiers, breezing through and gunning down world-threatening threats without suffering a scratch?
-I don’t know about you, but for the moment, this genre feels terribly tired to me.
-In my opinion, to have the CoD series made into such a movie would be a real stain on its legacy.
+I don’t know about you but for the moment, this genre feels terribly tired to me.
+In my opinion, to have the CoD series made into movies would be a real stain on its legacy.